okta/okta-cli/README.md

 The Okta CLI is the easiest way to get started with Okta!

-If you are a Java developer using Apache Maven, also checkout the [Okta Maven Plugin](https://github.com/oktadeveloper/okta-maven-plugin).
+Take a look at the [Okta CLI Documentation](https://cli.okta.com/) to learn how to install and use the Okta CLI or follow the installation instructions below.

 ## Installation